Read more for expert potty training tips from a mom of four

 If any of you have ever potty trained a child (or 2 or 3) you know this: Potty Training Stinks!
 And to make it even worse, there are SO many different options in potty seats and methods to use to try and coerce your child into doing the deed on the toilet.
 From potty chairs, to potty seats, children’s books to a ‘potty party’… this stage in your child’s life can be exciting but it can also be frustrating and stressful as they make the transition from diapers to underpants.
-As a mom of four I’m sharing my 6 tips for easy potty training so you can have a stress free experience.
+As a mom of four I’m sharing my 6 tips for stress-free potty training so you can have a positive experience with your child.

-I have successfully NOT potty trained three children over the years.
+I have successfully potty trained four children over the years.

 Now I say NOT potty trained because if there is one thing I have learned it is that children do things on their own time, when they are ready.
 Pushing the issue too soon, results in you training yourself to take them to the potty, or they may have a relapse six months down the road.
 Many children start showing signs of potty training as early as 18 months but that doesn’t necessarily mean they are ready to drop the pull ups.